And what should I do now?

 The researcher Mathy Vanhoef released a youtube video that illustrates the attack.
 It shows how the attack works to eavesdrop on a login form if you do not use the https version of a web application:

-As a company, it is important to provide a good encrypted version of your application.
+As a company, providing a good encrypted version of your application is important.
 Check out our free security scanner to test the provided TLS encryption of your website.